 I am not a fan of white, although my husband loves it and the oak cabinetry.
 My living room furniture is a red/maroon leather and I do not have a lot of wall space to paint in that area.
 The pantry is a cream color, SW Masion Blanche, though it looks more white in the photo.
 I was thinking about a gray green color.
 I bought a sample of SW Chatroom and really like it, but not sure.
 Any suggestions would be appreciated!
 Thank you.

 I have open concept living, dining room, and kitchen.
 My cabinets are coffee toffee.
 I have a burgundy side bar cabinet in the dining room, black fireplace and console TV stand in the living room, with a rust carmel color sofa.
-What would be a nice paint to tie it all together?
-Help!

 I think a very pale cream color would compliment all those colors mentioned.
 Several brown shades already in place, I would avoid using more.